sonic-net/sonic-mgmt/README.md

                       |   1.
 The local image named \"docker-sonic-mgmt\"
                       |   2.
 The local image named \"sonicdev-microsoft.azurecr.io:443/docker-sonic-mgmt\"
                       |   3.
 The remote image at \"sonicdev-microsoft.azurecr.io:443/docker-sonic-mgmt\"
-                      |      Note: to use option 3, your system must have Python3 with the PyYAML package installed

 -d <directory>        : specify directory inside container to bind mount to sonic-mgmt root (default "/var/src/")
 ```